Jigyasusinghchouhan/Customer-Segmentation/README.md

 This project demonstrates the use of unsupervised machine learning for customer segmentation.
 By understanding customer behavior, companies can tailor their strategies and relationships to maximize revenue and customer satisfaction.

-About the interview:
-The interview process for this case study was practical and realistic, allowing candidates to showcase their data science skills.
-Practical data science interviews like this benefit both candidates and employers.

-For the full article and code, please refer to the [GitHub repository](link-to-your-github-repo).